joclement/simple-IDS-analysis/README.md

     * -I, to set inverse distweight
     * ..., for more options check weka
 * `-o|--only`: can be used to specify the usage of the IDS.
 The options of usage are train and test.
+* `-n|--nominal`: can be used to specify a list of columns in the arff folder, which should be converted from numeric to nominal.

 #### Examples: